n8n-io/self-hosted-ai-starter-kit/docs/setup/troubleshooting.md

 # Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with the AI Starter Kit deployment and operation.
+This guide helps you diagnose and resolve common issues with the GeuseMaker deployment and operation.

 ## 🚨 Emergency Procedures